Is your "Current Balance Due" a negative number? What does this mean?

 - Enroll in eRefund online in CASHNet

-- Update your Federal Student Aid Authorization Form (the third option should be changed to "Do Not Authorize") and return it to the Financial Aid Office by email, fax, or mail.
+- Complete the Credit Balance Authorization Form (PDF) and return it to the Financial Aid Office by email, fax, or mail.

-- After you've enrolled in eRefund and updated your Federal Student Aid Authorization Form, refunds will processed by the Student Accounts Office after the completion of Week 2; typically refunds are processed by the end of Week 3 of the term
+- After you've enrolled in eRefund and updated your Credit Balance Authorization Form, refunds will processed by the Student Accounts Office after the completion of Week 2; typically refunds are processed by the end of Week 3 of the term.